badlogic/ledit/README.md

 This will start a local web server that serves the files in `site/` on http://localhost:8080.
 If you make changes to the sources, the browser automatically reloads.

 If you use VS Code (you should), then open the `ledit/` folder and run the `ledit` launch configuration.
-A browser window will open, you can set breakpoints, change code and save, and see your changes applied instantly.
+A browser window will open, showing what's served on http://localhost:8080.
+You can then set breakpoints, change code and save in VS Code, and see your changes applied instantly.

 # Deployment
 ```